 Submissions may be made directly to Café.
 You will be asked for a brief biography and artistic cv (a single PDF that includes both bio and cv.
 In the PDF title include Chervinsky and last name and first name.); a statement of artistic purpose/intent; a statement on the work supplied, and flattened rgb jpgs (1200 pixels on the longest side) of your photographs (10 photographs).
 Please submit your images in the order you wish them to appear. numbering from 1-10 will be helpful to the jurors so they can see your intention with the works.

 Do not supply links.
 Café will give the jurors the ability to go there to view.
 No other means of submission will be accepted.
 All missing criteria will disqualify the submission.
 Emails will not be accepted as a method of submissions.
 It is recommended that great thought and effort be put into the artistic purpose/intent statement (see sample supplied).
 Artistic Purpose is how you will use the scholarship and your plan.
 The statement is about your body of work's intent.

 It is recommended that you prepare all the elements of the application in advance.
 Do not start the application if you do not have time to finish it.
 Wait until you have time to complete the application in one session.

 September 1, 2021: Application period opens.
 Jurors will be Tricia Capello (first recipient of the Chervinsky Award), Bruce Myren (photographer) and Connie and Jerry Rosenthal of Rfotofolio.

-November 1, 2021: Application period closes.
+November 1, 2021: Application period closes at 11:59 PM Pacific Time.
 We will announce the awardee by January 15, 2021.
 We do not have the capacity to send nonacceptance notifications by mail or email.
 This is not meant to be disrespectful.
 We all do this scholarship facilitation, jurying and preparation in our own personal time.